-• Adult Basic Education - Education programs for adults to teach basic skills such as; reading, mathematics, high school equivalency preparation, and English as a Second Language (ESL) for non-native speakers constitute a substantial impairment of their ability to get or retain employment commensurate with their real ability.
-Designed to help raise the level of education of individuals to improve their ability to benefit from occupational training.
+Adult Basic Education – Education programs for adults to teach basic skills such as reading, mathematics, high school equivalency preparation, and English as a Second Language (ESL) for non-native speakers.
+Lack of education constitutes a substantial impairment of their ability to get or retain employment commensurate with their real ability.
+Adult basic education programs are designed to help raise the level of education of individuals to improve their ability to benefit from occupational training.
 This also increases opportunities for more productive and profitable employment and assists individuals in taking care of adult responsibilities.

-• At Risk of Homelessness - A participant is at risk of homelessness within the next 60 days and meets the following criteria:
+At Risk of Homelessness – The term “veteran at risk of homelessness” means meeting at least one of the following criteria:

-• Average Hourly Wage at Placement - The average starting wage (dollars/hour) of all placements made program year-to-date.
+Average Hourly Wage at Placement – The average hourly wage of all participants placed into employment programs year-to-date (see definition for Placement Into Employment).

-• Assurance and Certifications - The act of signifying intent to comply with applicable federal and state laws and regulations as a condition for receiving and expanding USDOL grant funds.
+Assurance and Certifications – The act of signifying intent to comply with applicable federal and state laws and regulations as a condition for receiving and expanding U.S. Department of Labor (DOL) grant funds.

-• Barriers to Employment - Characteristics that may hinder an individual’s hiring promotion or participation in the labor force.
+Barriers to Employment – Characteristics that may hinder an individual’s hiring, promotion, or participation in the labor force.
 Identification of these barriers will vary by location and labor market.
-Some examples of individuals who may face barriers to employment include: single parents, women, displaced homemakers, youth, public assistance recipients, older workers, substance abusers, teenage parents, ethnic minorities, and those with disabilities, limited English speaking ability or a criminal record or with a lack of education, work experience, credential, childcare arrangements, of lack of transportation.
+Some examples of individuals who may face barriers to employment include single parents, women, displaced homemakers, youth, public assistance recipients, older workers, substance abusers, teenage parents, ethnic minorities, and those with disabilities, limited English-speaking ability, a criminal record, or a lack of education, work experience, credential, childcare arrangements, or transportation.

-• Career Services - Pre-vocational services available to individuals through the grant or through the one-stop delivery system funded under the Workforce Innovation and Opportunity Act.
+Career Services– Pre-vocational services available to individuals through the grant or through the one-stop delivery system funded under the Workforce Innovation and Opportunity Act (WIOA).
 The term “career services” used under the VETS competitive grants program is the same as the definition used under WIOA:

 1. Basic career services must be made available and, at a minimum, must include the following services, as consistent with allowable program activities and Federal cost principles: